xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

 Default: unicode

-.. cmdoption:: --codec-file file name
+.. cmdoption:: --encoding-file file name

-    By means of this option a freely customized codec can be defined.
-The ``file name`` determines at the same time the file where the codec mapping is described and the codec's name.
+    By means of this option a freely customized encoding can be defined.
+The ``file name`` determines at the same time the file where the encoding mapping is described and the encoding's name.
-    The codec's name is the directory-stripped and extension-less part of the given follower.
+    The encoding's name is the directory-stripped and extension-less part of the given follower.
     Each line of such a file must consist of three numbers, that specify 'source interval begin', 'source interval length', and 'target interval end.
-Such a line specifies how a cohesive Unicode character range is mapped to the number range of the customized codec.
-For example, the mapping for codec iso8859-6 looks like the following.
+Such a line specifies how a cohesive Unicode character range is mapped to the number range of the customized encoding.
+For example, the mapping for encoding iso8859-6 looks like the following.

         .. code-block:: plain